 Off-Road Vehicle By-Law #32-2017

-Chatham-Kent Off-road Vehicle By-Law #32-2017 permits off-road vehicles (ORVs) and all-terrain vehicles (ATVs) on all highways located in Chatham-Kent from one half hour after sunrise to one half hour before sunset, except for the following:
+Chatham-Kent Off-road Vehicle By-Law #32-2017 permits off-road vehicles (ORVs) and all-terrain vehicles (ATVs) to operate in daylight (from one half hour after sunrise to one half hour before sunset) on all highways located in Chatham-Kent, except for the following:

 Provincial Highways (King's Highway 40 and King's Highway 401)

 All Highways located within the Community of Chatham

 Highways Listed in By-Law #32-2017 Schedule A - Restricted Highways

 A map illustrating all restricted highways is available for download.
 For more information regarding the map, please contact the Engineering and Transportation Division at 519-360-1998.

 In the Province of Ontario, off-road vehicles are regulated under the following legislation: